Moral relativism: Philosophical poverty

 Critics propose that moral relativism fails because it rejects basic premises of discussions on morality, or because it cannot arbitrate disagreement.
 Many critics, including Ibn Warraq and Eddie Tabash, have suggested that meta-ethical relativists essentially take themselves out of any discussion of normative morality, since they seem to be rejecting an assumption of such discussions: the premise that there are right and wrong answers that can be discovered through reason.
 Practically speaking, such critics will argue that meta-ethical relativism may amount to moral nihilism, or else incoherence.

 These critics argue specifically that the moral relativists reduce the extent of their input in normative moral discussions to either rejecting the very having of the discussion, or else deeming both disagreeing parties to be correct.
 For instance, the moral relativist can only appeal to preference to object to the practice of murder or torture by individuals for hedonistic pleasure.
 This accusation that relativists reject widely held terms of discourse is similar to arguments used against other "discussion-stoppers" like some forms of solipsism or the rejection of induction.

 Philosopher Simon Blackburn made a similar criticism, and explains that moral relativism fails as a moral system simply because it cannot arbitrate disagreements.

 Other criticism

 Some arguments come when people question which moral justifications or truths are said to be relative.
 Because people belong to many groups based on culture, race, religion, etc., it is difficult to claim that the values of the group have authority for the members.
 A part of meta-ethical relativism is identifying which group of people those truths are relative to.
 Another component is that many people belong to more than one group.
 The beliefs of the groups that a person belongs to may be fundamentally different, and so it is hard to decide which are relative and which win out.
 A person practicing meta-ethical relativism would not necessarily object to either view, but develop an opinion and argument.

 Religious

+According to theologian Joseph O'Leary: "Religious relativism is popular today, partly because of the repulsion and fear excited by its polar opposite, fundamentalism."